AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Performance optimization/Troubleshoot high disk usage on an ApsaraDB for MongoDB instance.md

     **Note:**

     -   Replace the collectionName parameter value with your actual collection name.
     -   In versions later than MongoDB 4.4, the compact command does not block business data reads or writes.
-For more information about the usage and limits of the compact command, visit [https://docs.mongodb.com/manual/reference/command/compact/](https://docs.mongodb.com/manual/reference/command/compact/), [https://mongoing.com/archives/26907](https://mongoing.com/archives/26907), and [https://help.aliyun.com/document\_detail/96530.html](https://help.aliyun.com/document_detail/96530.html).
+For more information about the usage and limits of the compact command, visit [https://docs.mongodb.com/manual/reference/command/compact/](https://docs.mongodb.com/manual/reference/command/compact/), [https://mongoing.com/archives/26907](https://mongoing.com/archives/26907), and [t61599.dita\#concept\_ngj\_sxl\_sfb](/intl.en-US/Best Practices/Performance/Defragment a disk to improve disk usage.md).
 -   Invalid compact operation

     After you run the compact command, new space is not immediately created to store existing data.
 Instead, existing data is continuously moved forward into free space.
 However, the free space may not be reused to store existing data.
 The following list describes scenarios and solutions: